Wonder's Photography sold to benefit Independent Animal Rescue

 "Yes," she said.
 "I just now came from the Lighting Gallery," she said.

 This got right past me.
-I felt a chill all along the dorsal fin.
-I live in fear that one day her perfect brain will come unhinged and I will be back where I started--standing on the shoulder of the road in the rain.
+I felt a chill along the dorsal fin.
+You see, I live in perpetual fear that one day her perfect brain will come unglued and I'll be back where I started--standing on the shoulder of the road in the rain.
 Could this be the day I wondered?

-"I delivered some of my art prints to that lighting gallery on Highway 70 in Raleigh.
+"I delivered some of my art prints to the lighting gallery on Highway 70 in Raleigh.
 I told you about it," she said.

 "Ah," I said.
 Not my best retort but I take pride in the fact that I do not mislead my audience and 'Ah' is just what I said.